This Connecticut library aims to be built without any slave labor. It’s much harder than it sounds

 A new effort is hoping to stop that, with a series of pilot projects that will try to show how it’s possible.
 One is a new library building.
 Another is the recently announced 2022 edition of the Serpentine Pavilion, a coveted architectural commission in London’s Hyde Park that will be designed this year by artist Theaster Gates.

-These projects aspire to be built completely without slave labor—which is a shockingly difficult claim to make, even today.
+These projects aspire to virtually eliminate the risk that buildings are built with slave labor—which is a shockingly difficult claim to make, even today.
 In November 2020, an industry group called Design for Freedom issued a damning report showing that forced labor is an all too common part of the global supply chain of building materials.
 From steel beams made from ore mined in China to two-by-fours available in hardware stores across the U.S., the raw materials of everyday buildings are sometimes produced on the backs of an estimated 25 million people forced into unpaid labor and modern slavery around the world.
 It’s a problem so widespread, the group found, there’s no easy way to know whether a building is, in some way, built with slave labor.

 Design for Freedom was established by the Grace Farms Foundation in conjunction with more than 80 design and construction industry partners.
 The goal in issuing the report was to highlight a dark secret of the building industry, and to begin to call for change.
 Now, the group’s first pilot projects are trying to show how designers, developers, and clients alike can take action to eliminate slave labor from their projects.